June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 of these cars.
 They literally go from a dead stop to 325 mph in 1/4 of a mile as 6 foot flames shoot out of both sides.
 Standing behind these cars when they

-you don't even notice it until you look in the mirror at yourself when you get back to the pits!
-Today was a beautiful day here in Topeka which was wonderful.
+fact you don't even notice it until you look in the mirror at yourself when you get back to the pits!
+Today was a beautiful day here in Topeka which was

+wonderful.
 We had almost no delays and all the races went without much of a hitch.
-There was one explosion during the Funny Car races, but it didn't harm the track so
+There was one explosion during the Funny Car races, but it didn't harm

-today was surprisingly on schedule.
-We had torrential downpour on Friday which ended with only one qualifying round which was okay for us since both teams
+the track so today was surprisingly on schedule.
+We had torrential downpours on Friday which ended with only one qualifying round which was okay for us

 Bradley's faceless victims